In mining ruins left by Thatcher, new economy struggles

 At the shuttered mine where hundreds of men used to descend to the coalface for each shift, there are new industrial sites.

 Symphony Group, a furniture company, built a factory and distribution hub in the area in 2008 making fitted kitchens and bathrooms.
-It says it employs 900 people and earns a turnover of 100 million pounds.
+It says it employs 900 people and earns a turnover of 100 million pounds ($150 million).

 U.S. firm Leggett & Platt makes bed springs.
 Internet retailer ASOS opened a distribution centre in 2011, taking advantage of transport links to create up to 1,000 new jobs.